Ranch Broccoli Salad

-This easy Keto Broccoli Salad recipe will become your go-to summer side dish.
-It is creamy and refreshing with the bold flavors of cheddar and bacon and one of my all-time favorite keto recipes.
-A simple low carb salad that is full of vibrant and crisp flavors.
-Ranch broccoli salad with bacon is unique and delicious.
+This easy Ranch Broccoli Salad recipe will become your go-to summer side dish.
+It is a creamy and refreshing low carb salad with the bold flavors of cheddar and bacon.

 Step One: Start by mixing your mayo, sour cream, and seasonings in a large bowl.
 If you stop right there you end up with a delicious ranch dressing!